The Oakdale Trust

 Given the Trust's focused geographic and thematic priorities, successful applications likely demonstrate:

-• Clear benefit to Welsh communities
+• Clear benefit to Welsh communities (for Wales-focused projects)

-• Strong organizational track record within Wales
+• Strong organisational track record

 • Clear, measurable outcomes for beneficiaries